Reckadon/Inter-IIT-Pathway-PathRAG-Court-Simulator/README.md

 docker run -it -p 8000:8000 --rm --env-file .env pathwaytest
 ```

-_Use the same name as above_, frontend running at port 8000
+_Use the same name as above_, this will expose the backend FastAPI server at port 8000.

 ---